Ehrhart theory on periodic graphs: Ehrhart theory on periodic graphs

 \begin{rmk} The reciprocity laws appearing in Theorem \ref{thm:ET}(3) are the same as the reciprocity laws of the Ehrhart series of reflexive polytopes (cf.\ \cite{BR}*{Section 4.4}).
 We will see in Remark \ref{rmk:ref2} that Theorem \ref{thm:ET}(3) can be seen as a generalization of the reciprocity laws of the Ehrhart series of reflexive polytopes. \end{rmk}

+\begin{rmk} In this remark, we explain that Theorem \ref{thm:ET} is a generalization of results of Conway and Sloane in \cite{CS97}, where only the case $\# (V_{\Gamma} /L) = 1$ is treated.

-\begin{rmk} In \cite{CS97}, Conway and Sloane study the growth sequence of the contact graph $\Gamma$ of an $n$-dimensional lattice $L$ in $\mathbb{R}^n$ that is spanned by its minimal vectors.
-More precisely, they considered the graphs obtained by the following way: \begin{itemize} \item $L \subset \mathbb{R}^n$ is a lattice of rank $n$.
-Let $F$ be the set of minimal vectors in $L$.
-Suppose that $L$ is spanned by the $F$.
+In \cite{CS97}, Conway and Sloane study the growth sequence of the contact graph $\Gamma$ of an $n$-dimensional lattice $L$ in $\mathbb{R}^n$ that is spanned by its minimal vectors.
+More precisely, they considered the graphs obtained in the following way: \begin{itemize} \item $L \subset \mathbb{R}^n$ is a lattice of rank $n$.
+Let $F$ be the set of all $v \in L \setminus \{ 0 \}$ such that its Euclidean norm $||v||$ is the smallest among $L \setminus \{ 0 \}$.
+Suppose that $L$ is spanned by $F$.

 \item Define a periodic graph $(\Gamma, L)$ by \begin{itemize} \item $V_{\Gamma} := L$, $E_{\Gamma} := L \times F$, and \item for $e = (x,v) \in E_{\Gamma}$, we set

 \end{itemize} \end{itemize} Note that $\# (V_{\Gamma} /L) = 1$ in this case.